jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (c) if the material referred to in paragraph (a) or paragraph (b) is not in an official New Zealand language, as well as the material itself, an accurate translation in an official New Zealand language of the material.
 (3) A failure to comply with this section does not invalidate an instrument that incorporates material by reference.

-### 411 Application of Legislation Act 2012 to provisions incorporated by reference
+### 411 Application of Legislation Act 2019 to provisions incorporated by reference
-(1) Nothing in section 41 of the Legislation Act 2012 requires material that is incorporated by reference in an instrument made or issued under this Act to be presented to the House of Representatives.
-(2) Subpart 1 of Part 3 of the Legislation Act 2012, apart from the modification to the application of section 41 of that Act made by subsection (1), applies to an instrument made or issued under this Act (other than a compliance document) that incorporates material by reference.
+Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material that is incorporated by reference in an instrument made or issued under this Act merely because it is incorporated.
-(3) Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in an instrument or to an amendment to, or replacement of, that material.

 ### 412 Application of Regulations (Disallowance) Act 1989 to material incorporated by reference
 [Repealed]